-- 7. Position your thumb firmly over the socket-release lever near the label marked OPEN 1st and release the lever from the locked position by pushing down and out from under the tab. - 8.
-Similarly, release the socket-release lever near the label marked CLOSE 1st from the locked position.
-Rotate the lever 90 degrees upward.
+- 7. Position your thumb firmly over the socket-release lever near the label marked OPEN 1st and release the lever from the locked position by pushing down and out from under the tab.
+Rotate the socket-release lever upward. - 8.
+Similarly, release the socket-release lever near the label marked CLOSE 1st from the locked position and rotate the socket-release lever upward.

-Figure 15.
+Figure 18.
 Processor Shield Opening and Closing Lever Sequence

-- OPEN 1st label 1.
+- 1. OPEN 1st label

-- 2. open first lever

-- processor 4. close first lever
+- 3. processor

 - 5. CLOSE 1st label

-IJ

-- 9. Hold the tab on the processor shield and rotate it upward and out of the way. - 10.
+- 2. open first lever - 4. close first lever - 9.
+Hold the tab on the processor shield and rotate it upward and out of the way. - 10.
 If applicable, remove the socket protective cap from the processor shield.
-To remove the socket protective cap, push the cap from the inside of the processor shield and move it away from the socket pins.

-NOTE: It is recommended that you install/remove the socket protective cap from the processor shield with the processor shield in the open position.

-CAUTION: The socket pins are fragile and can be permanently damaged.
-Be careful not to bend the pins in the socket when removing the processor out of the socket.

-11. Lift the processor out of the socket and leave the release lever up so that the socket is ready for the new processor.

-CAUTION: If you are permanently removing a processor, you must install a socket protective cap and a processor/DIMM blank in the vacant socket to ensure proper system cooling.
+To remove the socket protective cap, push the cap from the inside of the processor shield and move it away from the socket pins. - NOTE: It is recommended that you install/remove the socket protective cap from the processor shield with the processor shield in the open position. - CAUTION: The socket pins are fragile and can be permanently damaged.
+Be careful not to bend the pins in the socket when removing the processor out of the socket. - 11.
+Lift the processor out of the socket and leave the release lever up so that the socket is ready for the new processor. - CAUTION: If you are permanently removing a processor, you must install a socket protective cap and a processor/DIMM blank in the vacant socket to ensure proper system cooling.
 The processor/DIMM blank covers the vacant sockets for the DIMMs and the processor.

-Figure 16.
-Installing and Removing a Processor
+Figure 19.
+Removing and Installing a Processor

 - 1. socket-release lever 2

 - 3. tabs (2)

 - 5. socket protective cap

 - 7. pin-1 corner on system board

 - 2. pin-1 corner of processor

 - 4. processor shield

 - 6. socket-release lever 1

 - 8. processor